 Every pallet or parcel consumes time and space for the logistician.
 It is in everyone’s interest to reduce this consumption.
 Every minute spent in a truck represents costs for the end customer and CO2 emissions for the planet.
 Each square metre occupied is responsible for a greater artificialisation of the land and entails a land and tax cost for the distributor.

-At a time when awareness of environmental issues is at its peak, guaranteeing the level of service expected by consumers (24-hour delivery, reverse logistics, etc.) seems paradoxical.
+At a time when awareness of environmental issues is at its peak (content in French), guaranteeing the level of service expected by consumers (24-hour delivery, reverse logistics, etc.) seems paradoxical.
 However, it is possible to reconcile these apparently contradictory objectives by optimising the consumption of time and space within distribution centres.
 How can this be done?
 By increasing the density of stocks: this is the philosophy of the “intensive” logistics model.

 The philosophy of the “intensive” logistics model: densify storage to save time and space.